cgs-earth/ref_pws/README.md

 * `source_date`, the date that the contributed data was last updated (YYYY-MM-DD)
 * `contribution_date`, the date that the data was contributed (YYYY-MM-DD)

 If you wish to submit a boundary and are unfamiliar with GitHub, please email konda@lincolninst.edu, and we will be happy to assist you.
+In general, if an individual or community group wishes to submit a boundary, particularly one that overrides one available from an official source, we will ask for specific justifications and data sources.
+These justifications can be provided in the GitHub pull request or over email.